 Kuebelbeck has been invited to speak at numerous medical conferences across the U.S., Canada, the Czech Republic, England, Italy, and New Zealand about the issues raised in her books.
 (A list of speaking events is here.)
-She founded a perinatal hospice e-mail group for caregivers in 2006, which now has more than 400 members, and continues to serve as moderator.
-She has written a number of articles to help explain perinatal hospice & palliative care to health professionals as well as the public, including this blog post and summary.
-She regularly shares perinatal hospice news with several thousand followers on Facebook and Twitter, and she also has been quoted by media including The New York Times and MSNBC.com in stories about perinatal hospice and related issues.
+She founded a perinatal hospice e-mail group for caregivers in 2006, which now has more than 300 members, and continues to serve as moderator.
+She has written a number of articles to help explain perinatal hospice & palliative care to health professionals as well as the public, including this blog post and summary and chapters in Handbook of Perinatal and Neonatal Palliative Care (Springer, 2020), Perinatal Palliative Care: A Clinical Guide (Springer, 2020), and Neonatal Palliative Care for Nurses (Springer, 2020).
+She regularly shares perinatal hospice news with several thousand followers on Facebook and Twitter, and she also has been quoted by media including the New York Times and MSNBC.com in stories about perinatal hospice and related issues.
 She lives in Saint Paul, Minnesota.